hyperledger-archives/sawtooth-rfcs/README.md

     request, and leave a comment on the pull request explaining your changes.
     Specifically, do not squash or rebase commits after they are visible on the pull request.
-  - At some point, a member of the subteam will propose a "motion for final comment period" (FCP), along with a *disposition* for the RFC (merge, close, or postpone).
+  - At some point, a maintainer will propose a "motion for final comment period" (FCP), along with a *disposition* for the RFC (merge, close, or postpone).
-    - This step is taken when enough of the tradeoffs have been discussed that the subteam is in a position to make a decision.
+    - This step is taken when enough of the tradeoffs have been discussed that the maintainers are in a position to make a decision.
 That does not require consensus amongst all participants in the RFC thread (which is usually impossible).
-However, the argument supporting the disposition on the RFC needs to have already been clearly articulated, and there should not be a strong consensus *against* that position outside of the subteam.
-Subteam members use their best judgment in taking this step, and the FCP itself ensures there is ample time and notification for stakeholders to push back if it is made prematurely.
+However, the argument supporting the disposition on the RFC needs to have already been clearly articulated, and there should not be a strong consensus *against* that position outside of the maintainers.
+    Maintainers use their best judgment in taking this step, and the FCP itself ensures there is ample time and notification for stakeholders to push back if it is made prematurely.
     - For RFCs with lengthy discussion, the motion to FCP is usually preceded by a *summary comment* trying to lay out the current state of the discussion and major trade-offs/points of disagreement.
-    - Before actually entering FCP, *all* members of the subteam must sign off;
+    - Before actually entering FCP, *all* maintainers must sign off;
-    this is often the point at which many subteam members first review the RFC in full depth.
+    this is often the point at which many maintainers first review the RFC in full depth.
   - The FCP lasts one week, or seven calendar days.
 It is also advertised widely, e.g. in [Ursa Mailing